Factual/braze-engine-integration-android/README.md

 * place_categories (comma seperated factual category ids)

 ***Description***: Additional place related information about place at which the circumstance was met.
-             Based on the specificity of the circumstance rule, it is possible that multiple places may simultaneously trigger circumstance.
+             Based on the specificity of the circumstance rule it is possible that multiple places may simultaneously trigger the circumstance.
 We choose to not include all of the places within the event properties of a single event to simplify the usage within the Braze dashboard.
-             Instead, for each place that triggered the original circumstance, we send a slightly different custom event.
+             Instead, for each place that triggered the original circumstance we send a slightly different custom event.

-***Note***: Given that we have multiple circumstance met events generated whenever an individual circumstance is triggered you can use the incidence_id property to map these related events.
+***Note***: Use incidence_id to map the different Braze circumstance events to a single instance of an Engine circumstance met.

 # Installation